dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 %---------------------------------------------------------
 ### The isotropic solid in Voigt notation

-A generalization of the Young's modulus and Poisson's ratio equations (Eq. \ref{eq:YoungDef} and \ref{eq:PoissonDef}) in all directions leads to the 3 independent equations.
+A generalization of the Young's modulus and Poisson's ratio equations (Eq. {eq}`eq:YoungDef` and {eq}`eq:PoissonDef`) in all directions leads to the 3 independent equations.

 ```{math}
 	\left\lbrace